 Classes will feature cohorts of 12 to 15 students, who will participate in the program as a group.
 They will also experience “required interaction with industry mentors,” Smith says, as the program offers “units for students to earn credit for meeting with a mentor in their direct area of interest.”
 Mentors who have previously worked with Pepperdine include Academy Award-nominee screenwriter Randall Wallace and documentarian Lucy Walker.
 Smith also notes that students will “finish with a creative product and a business plan for another product they will take to the market upon graduation.”

 Seaver College alumna Samantha Smith (’13) is another student enrolled in the new MFA program.
-“I was interested in film from a really young age, but I didn’t really start [making them] until Pepperdine,” she expresses.
+“I was interested in film from a really young age, but I didn’t really start them until Pepperdine,” she expresses.
 Smith decided to enroll in the program when she was an undergraduate student, noting, “I knew I would graduate and go work on my own films, and now I can do that and still learn.”

 Like Masuda, she has also gained valuable advice from those thriving in the entertainment industry, including one from a documentary filmmaker.
 “My current boss told me that working on a project is like riding a bike,” Smith explains, “because you have to have momentum.
 And if you lose momentum, you’ll get wobbly and you can fall off track.”
 Smith calls this “invaluable advice,” which she admits has been “difficult to practice, but so true.”

 Masuda also offers some invaluable advice to those considering enrolling in the new cinematic media production program.
 “In surfing, if you want to catch another wave, you want to be healthy, so you eat healthy.
 So when you have the right knowledge, you can navigate yourself.”